Early Childhood (ECE)

 Concurrent enrollment in ECE 3143 and ECE 3313 is required.

-Exploration of theories of language and literacy development in young children with implications for acquisition of language and early literacy concepts for all children.
-Explores ways that educators can enhance language and literacy development and introduces appropriate, research-based approaches to teach early reading and writing in diverse classroom settings.
+Exploration of theories of first and second language development in young children with implications for the acquisition of early literacy concepts for all children.
+Examines ways that educators can enhance language and literacy development for first and second language learners.
+Introduces appropriate, research-based approaches to teach early reading and writing for culturally and linguistically diverse children.
 Field experience required.
-(Formerly titled “Language and Cognitive Development in EC–4.”)
 Generally offered: Fall, Spring, Summer.

 ECE 4103.
 Guidance of Young Children in Groups.
 (3-0) 3 Credit Hours.